cybersecgeek/Constantine_Homework_UCI-IRV-CYBER-PT-03-2020-U-C/Week_14_HW/Week_14_HW.md

 17. What was the request method?

+    POST

 18. Was the request encrypted or unencrypted?

+    unencrypted

 19. Does the request have a user session associated to it?

+    Nope

 20. What kind of data is being sent from this request body.

+A username and a password used for loging in to a website / web app.

 #### HTTP Response Example